sanyamagarwal10/Amazon-Clone/README.md

 - **Product Listing Page:** Browse various products with a simple card layout.
 - **Product Details Page:** Shows detailed information about a product.
 - **Shopping Cart Page:** Displays items added to the cart (static content).

+# Navigation

+-- Use the header navigation links to go between pages.
+-- The search bar and shopping cart icon are static placeholders in this version and don't have functionality.